dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ```

 Local variables with no explicitly written type but with an initializer are
-given an inferred declared type equal to the type of their initializer.
-In the
+given an inferred type equal to the type of their initializer.
+The inferred
+type of the variable is considered a "type of interest" in the sense defined in
-case that the type of the initializer is a promoted type variable `X & T`, the
+the flow analysis specification.
+In the case that the type of the initializer
-inferred type of the variable shall be `X`.
-However, such a variable shall be
+is a promoted type variable `X & T`, the inferred type of the variable shall be
-treated as immediately promoted to `X & T`.
+`X`.
+However, such a variable shall be treated as immediately promoted to `X &
+T`.

 #### Untyped variables